 Minions will always be instantly combined when you purchase your 3rd copy, regardless of whether they are in your hand or in play.
 Additionally, the new minion will retain any buffs placed on the first 2 minions.
 You should therefore always make sure to play the first 2 copies if there are passive buffs likeor available before you purchase your 3rd copy.

 After you have combined a minion, when you choose to play a minion is also a very important decision.
 This is due to the minion giving a card to Discover a higher Tier minion based on the Tier you are at when the cards is played, and not when it is initially combined.
 You should therefore consider holding onto a combined card if you can survive a round without it and plan on upgrading your Tavern Tier in the near future.

 Due to the unique effect of Nightmare Amalgams, you should typically avoid combining them if you get a 3rd copy offered.
 The sheer value of having two minions with Divine Shield and Taunt will almost always outweigh any additional stats you would gain.

 Hero Powers are what truly separates out the different Heroes in Hearthstone Battlegrounds and knowing when you should Hero Power is essential.

 For Heroes Powers that will permanently affect your board, you should look to make use of these Hero Powers in the early game to get as much value from these Hero Powers as much as possible.
-An example of Hero Powers in this category are Queen Wagtoggle's Wax Warband and Pyramad's Brick by Brick.
+An example of Hero Powers in this category are Queen Wagtoggle'sand Pyramad's .

-Conversely, Hero Powers that have a one-time effect, such as Nefarian's Nefarious Fire and Ragnaros' DIE, INSECTS! should be used as late into the game as possible.
+Conversely, Hero Powers that have a one-time effect, such as Nefarian'sand Ragnaros' should be used as late into the game as possible.
 Using these Hero Powers early in the game will greatly hurt your tempo, taking away gold that could otherwise be spent on purchasing minions.

 Battlecry Token Minions